 I canned my spaghetti sauce so I set up my mason jars with the canning funnel directly next to the pot and scooped it right in!
 I used the water bath to can them for 40 minutes to seal properly.
 This made about 4 quarts of spaghetti sauce for me!

 So that’s it!
 A lot of just letting everything sit in the pot until it cooks.
 It’s amazing how the tomatoes will literally just dissolve right down into the sauce!
+I HIGHLY recommend using Ball’s Dissolvable Labels since they wash right off when you wash the jar BUT a tip for these is to store your labels in the fridge – it makes them much easier to peel off!

 - 15 lbs.
 Tomatoes